grafana/grafana/docs/sources/dashboards/build-dashboards/annotate-visualizations/index.md

 Grafana v8.1 and later versions also support typeahead of existing tags, provide at least one tag.

 For example, create an annotation query name `outages` and specify a tag `outage`.
 This query will show all annotations (from any dashboard or via API) with the `outage` tag.
 If multiple tags are defined in an annotation query, then Grafana will only show annotations matching all the tags.
 To modify the behavior, enable `Match any`, and Grafana will show annotations that contain any one of the tags you provided.
+You can also adjust the max number of  annotions shown by  modifying the `Max limit` from its default 100.

 {{< figure src="/media/docs/grafana/dashboards/screenshot-annotations-typeahead-support-10.0.png" max-width="600px" >}}